btwonion/Roler/README.md

 ![example.png](assets/example.png)

 ## Self Hosting
-You can use this bot by urself too.
+You can use this bot by yourself too.
 Simply pull the [latest docker image](https://github.com/btwonion/Roler/pkgs/container/roler) and create docker-compose.yml.
 <br>Additionally you have to create an .env file that works as a config.
 Below you can see an example file.
 To create a role you have to add the role_id and role_emoji properties.

 <details>